Lake Erie watersnake: Description

 The Lake Erie watersnake varies in its appearance.
 Males can reach 59–71 cm in length, while females can reach 80–88 cm.
 The subspecies is closely related to the northern watersnake, but its dorsal brown bands are less prominent, giving it a more uniformly gray appearance.
 This allows the snake to use gray stones as camouflage.
 Some specimens lack brown bands and appear uniformly gray, while others are gray with faint brown bands and blotches on the dorsal side.
 The ventral side is generally white or yellowish-white.

 Newborns are around 18 cm long and weigh 4.8 g.
 Litter sizes can range anywhere from fewer than 9 individuals to more than 50 individuals.
 Males become sexually mature at two years, while females become sexually mature at three years.

 Distribution

 The Lake Erie watersnake is found only on 15 islands in the Western end of Lake Erie and the Marblehead Peninsula of Ottawa County, Ohio.
 In Canadian waters, the subspecies is found on East Sister Island, Pelee Island, Middle Island, and Hen Island.
-In Ohio waters, it is found on 11 islands, including Kelley's Island and South Bass Island.
+In Ohio waters, it is found on 11 islands, including Kelleys Island and South Bass Island.
 Its distribution range is less than 40 kilometers in diameter, making it one of the smallest distribution ranges of any snake in North America.